Texas124/ZZZ-Integrity-Autopatch-Release/README.md

 4. Done!

 ### Having Trouble?
+- If you have invalid path, you can change game patch by deleting `main\game directory.txt` or edit the path inside
 - If the `.zip` or `.exe` disappear, disable your antivirus (you can enable again after patching) or add this program as exception
 - Run the `.exe` as admin if it crashes when patching
+- Make sure you have the game up to date from the launcher
 - This will not work if you dont have any `_remote` files inside `\persistent` folder.

-## Updating
-1. If you have saved `game directory`, opening `.exe` will automatically patch if necessary
-2. You can change game path by deleting `game directory.txt` or just simply edit the path inside
-3. You might also need to update `\main\key.pem` and `\main\url.txt` later.

 ## Antivirus Bypass
 This program is not licensed so it will detected as virus